-"Peer on peer abuse" is defined as the bullying, abuse or exploitation of a young person by peers of a similar age where the children involved are both under 18.
+"Child on child abuse" is defined as the bullying, abuse or exploitation of a young person by peers of a similar age where the children involved are both under 18.
 It can take many forms, such as bullying and sexual harassment, and can take place online or in the real world.